weskerfoot/DeleteFB/README.md

 2) Clone this repo and run `pip3 install --user .` or do `pip3 install --user git+https://github.com/weskerfoot/DeleteFB.git`
 3) Set up a Python virtualenv, activate it, and run `pip3 install -r requirements.txt`, then you can just run `python -m deletefb.deletefb` in the DeleteFB directory.
+4) Use the docker image (experimental) by running `make` after checking this repository out with git.
+There is also an image built and published automatically at `wjak56/deletefb:latest`

 ## How To Use It